phalcon/documentation/docs/events.md

     In order for the priorities to work `enablePriorities()` has to be called with `true` to enable them.
 Priorities are disabled by default

-!!! warning "NOTE"
+!!! warning "WARNING"

     A high priority number means that the listener will be processed before those with lower priorities

 ## Responses

 The events manager can also collect any responses returned by each event and return them back using the `getResponses()` method.
 The method returns an array with the responses:

 ```php
 <?php